Gracerosen/javascript-intro/README.md

-Declaring Variables (const or var or let all declare variable and can all mean the same thing - variables declared by different keywords (const, let, var) ) any of these three keywords can be used along with a variable name:
+<strong>Declaring Variables</strong> (const or var or let all declare variable and can all mean the same thing - variables declared by different keywords (const, let, var) )
+any of these three keywords can be used along with a variable name:

 var is used in pre-ES6 versions of JavaScript.